JulioG516/Computer-Science-61A/README.md

 This is my attempt at "Structure and interpretation of computer programs" book and on Berkeley's CS61A course based on.

-This includes the homework and projects as well as Brian Harvey's lectures and notes at Berkeley.
+This includes the exercises and projects from the book as well as homework and projects as Brian Harvey's lectures and notes at Berkeley.

 Also, why Scheme and not Python?
 Read: http://people.eecs.berkeley.edu/~bh/proglang.html